USGC King’s Cup National Qualifier™ Format

 Handicap Differential: No team can have an index differential of more than 8 points between teammates.
 Example - a player that is a 10 index cannot play with a player that is a 24 index, unless that player drops his index down from a 24 to an 18.

 The USGC™ recognizes any valid USGA® index from an approved USGA® handicap provider that is verifiable online.
 All indexes must be current and active at the time of registration and through National Qualifier.
-The USGC recommends Recreational Golf Handicap Services.
+The USGC recommends Golf Handicap Network.